Shakeskeyboarde/npm-offline-mirror/README.md

 The [shrinkpack](https://www.npmjs.com/package/shrinkpack) package was the original implementation of this pattern for NPM.
 There were even plans once (2018) to [integrate it into NPM](https://blog.npmjs.org/post/173239798780/beyond-npm6-the-future-of-the-npm-cli.html).
 However, it has the following limitations.

 - Only supports the https://registry.npmjs.org registry.
-- Does not support registry credentials.
+- No support for registry credentials.
-- Does not maintain backwards compatibility with v1 lock files (NPM v5 and v6).
+- No backwards compatibility with v1 lock files (NPM v5 and v6).
 - Slow downloads (single threaded).
+- Uses over 130 dependencies (including transitive).